Maximizing Learning Spaces, Or How to MacGyver Your Library

 SCLC Deputy Executive Director Wayne Walker

-The Maximizing Learning Spaces Project is collaboration between the California State Library and Southern California Library Cooperative that will provide an opportunity for libraries to re-examine, plan, evaluate, and reimagine library spaces to maximize their potential as places of learning, literacy, and reading.
-Participating libraries will work with planning consultants to analyze, evaluate, and assess how library spaces can be improved for greater information access.
+The Maximizing Learning Spaces Project is a collaboration between the California State Library and Southern California Library Cooperative that provides an opportunity for libraries to re-examine and evaluate library spaces to maximize their potential as places of learning, literacy, and reading.
+Participating libraries will work with planning consultants to assess how library spaces can be improved for greater information access.
 The ultimate goal of the project is to create a plan that reimagines the library space as a place that promotes reading and literacy.

 Each participating library will also be provided furnishings to help transform their space into a place of learning.
 Participating libraries will work with the space planners to select furnishings, and eligible costs will be limited to movable furnishings, such as décor, supplies, lighting, shelving, and shipping costs.